Actor-Critic Physics-informed Neural Lyapunov Control: Physics-Informed Actor-Critic Learning

 \subsection{Actor-Critic Learning}

 We now combine the critic of $\S$\ref{section:Learning Zubov Function} and the actor of $\S$\ref{section:Policy Improvement} to co-learn the controller and the Zubov function.
-We first define $R_1 \subseteq \mathcal{D}$ to be the region from which we sample $\{x_i\}$ and define the region $R_2 = \{ ax : x \in R_1\}$ ($a>0$) as the region of interest.
+We first define $R_1 \subseteq \mathcal{D}$ to be the region from which we sample $\{x_i\}$ and define the region $R_2 = \{ ax : x \in R_1\}$ ($a>1$) as the region of interest.
+In this paper we choose $a=2$.
 Since the controller is randomly initialized, the sampled trajectories might diverge.
-To prevent this, we add a barrier-like loss function \cite{ames2016control} as follows,
+To prevent this, we add a loss function as follows,